Managing organization members

 A member's graph-specific role must have more permissions than their organization-wide role.

-Members with the Graph Admin or Org Admin role can assign graph-specific roles from the Access tab of the graph's Settings page.
+Members with the Graph Admin or Org Admin role can assign graph-specific roles from the Permissions tab of the graph's Settings page.

 If a graph is made hidden, then only users with explicit overrides (as well as Org Admins) can see the graph.